maryam246/Task-2/README.md

 <br>
 # Namespace and scope in python<br>
 ## Namespace:<br>
-In python namespace is which give the uniqe name to each object(variable,method).<br>
+In python namespace is which give the unique name to each object(variable,method).<br>
 ## Types of namespace:<br>
-Gobal namespace:These names are accessible whole the code.<br>
+Gobal namespace:These names are accessible from whole the code.<br>
-loca namespace: Accessible only within the current function.<br>
+local namespace: Accessible only within the current function.<br>
 and built namespace: They are already present in python.(like print, len, etc).<br>
 ## Scope:<br>
-Scope give the particular rigion from where we can access objects in python.so,we can not access the objects anywhere from code.Accessing is allowed by the scope of object.<br>
+Scope give the particular region from where we can access objects in python.So,we can not access the objects anywhere from code.Accessing is allowed by the scope of object.<br>
 ## Types of scope<br>
 Global scope,local,scope,built-in scope<br>
 <br>